 This guide will show you the processes for movements of goods from NI to GB and NI to GB via Ireland.
-Exhibits 1 and 2 show the end-to-end journey for these movements and highlight the sections in this guide that provide particular detail for the journeys.
-Click on the steps within the journeys to navigate to the relevant support materials for each step.
+Exhibits 1 and 2 show the end-to-end journey for these movements and highlight the sections in this guide that provide details of the journeys.
+If you require support on a specific step within each journey, you can click on the links within the Guidance for steps section directly under the exhibit to navigate to the step you need.

-Note: For NI-GB movements, the Customs Declaration Service (CDS) now exclusively accepts XI EORIs for both the Exporter and Representative fields.
-Traders are required to provide their XI EORIs and associated XI authorisations for declarations.
-However, traders who have declared a special procedure prior to CDS's acceptance of XI EORI and who have utilised a GB EORI can continue using their GB EORI when submitting associated diversion declarations.
+Note: For NI-GB movements, the Customs Declaration Service (CDS) now exclusively accepts XI Economic Operators Registration and Identification (EORI) numbers for both the Exporter and Representative fields.
+You are required to provide their XI EORIs and associated XI authorisations for declarations.
+However, if you have declared a special procedure prior to CDS's acceptance of XI EORI and have utilised a GB EORI, you can continue using your GB EORI when submitting associated diversion declarations.

-&lt;sup>1 Terms used in this guide refer to the terminology used on the TSS Portal.
-Please note that these may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.
+1 Terms used in this guide refer to the terminology used on the TSS Portal.
+Note that these may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.